jessebuckmann/sample_preparation_module/projects/TemperatureControl_by_Chris_and_Maria/Instructions/Instructions.md

 Open the program
 -> Go to tools -> Board “Arduino Yun” -> Board Manager-> Select:<< Arduino SAM Boards (32-bits ARM Cortex-M3) by Arduino>> as you can see [here](https://git.science.uu.nl/m.lekou/experiment-design-2020/-/blob/master/projects/TemperatureControl_by_Chris_and_Maria/Instructions/Installing_Arduino_Due.jpg)

-Press Install and you are almost ready! [](If you need more detailed description you can simply watch this video https://www.youtube.com/watch?v=ogXQIYnI8qE)
+Press Install and you are almost ready!
+(If you need more detailed description you can simply watch this [video](https://www.youtube.com/watch?v=ogXQIYnI8qE))

 Re-open the Arduino, Go to tools -> Board “Arduino Yun” -> Arduino Due (Programming Port)